 Whether it’s your primary mode of transportation or an occasional way to get from place to place, biking is healthier than driving or riding transit – it burns more calories, builds more muscle, and just generally makes you feel better.
 If you’re committed to using your local bike share program regularly, you could reduce or completely cut out those inconvenient trips to the gym, painful jogs around the neighborhood, or awkward tussles with home exercise equipment.

 1. Some Bike Share Frames Are Bulky

-Though there’s some variation between programs, bike share bikes are often heavier (more than 40 pounds, in some cases) and bulkier than typical road bikes.
+Though there’s some variation between programs and dockless bikes tend to be sleeker, bike share bikes are often heavier (more than 40 pounds, in some cases) and bulkier than typical road bikes.
 They can be top-heavy as well, which takes some getting used to.
 As a novice bike share user, you might face an acclimation period during which you’re less confident than you are on other bikes.

 2. Not Necessarily Available Year-Round